DerenC/cicd-workshop/README.md

-Hello, this is a README.md file.
+ello, this is a README.md file.